Wall Street edges back from its records as JPMorgan Chase and Delta kick off earnings season

 “We’ve seen this movie before—inflation isn’t reheating, but it remains above target,” according to Ellen Zentner, chief economic strategist for Morgan Stanley Wealth Management.

-In the bond market, the 10-year Treasury eased to 4.17% from 4.19% late Monday.
-The two-year Treasury yield, which more closely tracks expectations for what the Fed will do, inched down to 3.53% from 3.54%.
+The data helped the 10-year Treasury ease to 4.16% from 4.19% late Monday.
+The two-year Treasury yield, which more closely tracks expectations for what the Fed will do, inched down to 3.52% from 3.54%.

-A day earlier, Treasury yields swung a bit amid worries about the Federal Reserve's worsening feud with President Donald Trump.
-A worry is that it could result in a Fed that's less independent and more subservient to the White House, which experts say could lead to higher inflation over the long term.
+A day earlier, Treasury yields swung amid worries about the Federal Reserve's worsening feud with President Donald Trump.
+The concern is that the president's attacks on the Fed could result in a central bank that's more subservient to the White House.
+Experts say that in turn could lead to higher inflation over the long term.

 In stock markets abroad, indexes were mixed in Europe and Asia.